open/close all folders

 - Its successor, the PS Vita, made the built in camera being used for AR games a major selling point.

-- In addition to having a 3D display screen and a 3D camera, the Nintendo 3DS will also be the first Nintendo handheld video game console to incorporate Augmented Reality gameplay (via "cards").
+- In addition to having a 3D display screen and a 3D camera, the Nintendo 3DS is the first Nintendo handheld video game console to incorporate Augmented Reality gameplay (via "cards").